 The key is to learn to play any instrument well, including violin is to throw yourself into the deep end.

 During the time I made most progress, I practiced every day, almost all my friends were musicians and basically music was the center of my whole life for a while.

-I created lists in my diary how much I had practiced which instrument to discipline myself to practice more.
+As a young girl I created lists in my diary of how much I had practiced which instrument to discipline myself to practice more.

 It was difficult sometimes, to practice new instruments and compare myself with all the awesome musicians I had around me.
 But I also believe it was vital to my success, because it was a constant reminder that I needed to practice.